-The first technical conference was noticed on December 29, 2010 for January 25, 2011, and included the issuance of a preliminary report.
+The first technical conference was noticed for January 25, 2011, and included the issuance of a preliminary report.
 The preliminary report presented Staff's initial findings, established a list of issues for further discussion at the technical conference, and contemplated the concept of pilot energy efficiency programs by the utilities.
 Several topics were discussed at the technical conference, but most seemed to agree that it was reasonable for the Commission to promote the use of energy efficiency in Louisiana.
-In Staff's Summary of January 25, 2011 Technical Conference and Second Request for Comments, Staff requested comments on whether comprehensive rules should be developed first or should the Commission adopt a phased implementation, with Phase I relying on high level guidelines resulting in modest level energy efficiency programs being implemented and Phase II consisting of comprehensive rules and programs being implemented.
-Responses to Staff's second request for comment were received by the Alliance, Atmos, Cleco Power, CNP, ELL, Global Green, LEUG, SEEA, Sierra Club, and SWEPCO, with the general consensus agreeing to a phased implementation approach so long as such approach still provided clear guidelines as well as cost recovery for the utilities on implementing the programs.
+There was also general consensus to allow a phased implementation approach, with Phase I relying on high level guidelines resulting in modest level energy efficiency programs, so long as such approach still provided clear guidelines as well as cost recovery for participating utilities.